sezan92/sezan92.github.io/_posts/2023-07-06-RL-course1-w1-blog.md

 what does the (re-write of) the equation tells us?

 it says that the Action values always give more focus on the recent rewards than the previous ones. **Why is it important?** It helps the model be updated.
-There might be some actions that might be time dependent. e.g. some medicines might work in one season, but not in others, and vice versa.
+There might be some actions that might be time-dependent. e.g. some medicines might work in one season, but not in others, and vice versa.
 This equation helps us keep track of recent rewards and let the model learn from the most recent experiences.

 ### Exploration Exploitation trade-off